SagarRudagi/Movie-Recommender-System/README.md

 streamlit run app.py --server.address 0.0.0.0 --server.port 8501
 ```

-Security notes: anyone with the ngrok URL can access your app — consider adding a simple password gate or using Cloudflare Access.
+Security notes: anyone with the ngrok URL can access the app — consider adding a simple password gate or using Cloudflare Access.

 ---